Veracruz, Mexico — The Gulf Coast (North America)

 Topics.
 This historical marker is listed in these topic lists: Arts, Letters, Music • Entertainment.
 A significant historical date for this entry is December 14, 1853.

 Location.
 19° 12.086′ N, 96° 8.437′ W. Marker is in Veracruz.
-Marker is on Emparan just east of Avenida 5 de Mayo, on the left when traveling east.
+It is on Emparan just east of Avenida 5 de Mayo, on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Veracruz 91700, Mexico.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Luz Nava (here, next to this marker); Birthplace of Manuel Gutiérrez Zamora (a few steps from this marker); The Convent of San Francisco (about 210 meters away, measured in a direct line); Founding of Villa Rica de la Veracruz (about 240 meters away); The Plaza of the Republic (approx. 0.2 kilometers away); Monument to Spanish Exiles in Mexico (approx. 0.3 kilometers away); The Hemicycle to Juárez (approx. 0.3 kilometers away); Mail and Telegraph Building (approx. 0.3 kilometers away).
+At least 8 other markers are within walking distance of this marker: Luz Nava (here, next to this marker); Birthplace of Manuel Gutiérrez Zamora (a few steps from this marker); The Convent of San Francisco (about 210 meters away, measured in a direct line); Founding of Villa Rica de la Veracruz (about 240 meters away); The Plaza of the Republic (approx. 0.2 kilometers away); Monument to Spanish Exiles in Mexico (approx. 0.3 kilometers away); The Hemicycle to Juárez (approx. 0.3 kilometers away); Mail and Telegraph Building (approx. 0.3 kilometers away).
 Touch for a list and map of all markers in Veracruz.

 Regarding Birthplace of Salvador Díaz Mirón.
 Salvador Díaz Mirón (December 14, 1853 - June 12, 1928), was a Mexican poet, known as a pioneer of modernism.
 He worked as a journalist and teacher.
 As a politician, he was an opposition congressman during the time of Porfirio Díaz, whom he later supported, even in the celebration of the Centennial of Independence of 1910, where he praised him in a poem.